- Docs Home

 - You cannot scale clusters to larger storage, standard nodes, or increase the number of nodes.

-- You cannot use a third-party monitoring service.
+- You cannot use the third-party monitoring service.

 - You cannot customize the port number of a TiDB cluster.